 In reality, every hoarded environment is different.
 The Institute for Chronic Disorganization (ICD) has developed a clutter-hoarding scale to help determine the degree of a hoard.
 Determining the level of the hoard is a great way to get a ballpark estimate for the cleanup cost.
-It establishes baseline criteria that cleanup companies can use to compare with other homes of the same level.
+It establishes baseline criteria that hoarding cleanup companies can use to compare with other homes of the same level.

-Another factor in determining the cost of a hoarding cleanup is the exact work to be performed.
+Another factor in determining the cost of hoarding services is the exact work to be performed.
 Many people have a general idea of what they want completed, but in order to determine a quote, the scope needs to be clearly defined.
 It is not uncommon to have a client state that they still need to look through everything.
 That statement creates an issue in determining price because it implies that a client will need to look through every individual item.
-If a team is wokring to clean up a hoarded home, the work will be stalled due to a lack of timely decisions being made.
+If a team is working to clean up a hoarded home, the work will be stalled due to a lack of timely decisions being made.
 These homes generally cost 3 – 5 times as much as homes where the scope is clearly defined.

 Hauling off trash and debris can be a significant cost associated with cleaning a hoarder’s home.
 Depending on the amount and type of items being removed from the property, this cost can be up to half of the overall costs.
-Roll-off containers can be used, as well as roadside pickup services, the local transfer station or dump, a junk removal service, a hoarding cleanup company /hoarder-cleaning-columbia-sc, or a local landfill to dispose of trash and debris.
+Roll-off containers can be used, as well as roadside pickup services, the local transfer station or dump, a junk removal service, a hoarding services company , or a local landfill to dispose of trash and debris.
 The costs of these vary greatly, but generally taking items to the local dump is free for county residents.